keithbro/code_test/README.md

   and if they are not you would probably get an ugly error message.
 * Possibly split out calculator.js in to multiple modules, one focused on rules, and another focused on people.
-Might even be worth turning them in to proper classes, but I went for a very functional approach instead.
+Might even be worth turning them in to proper classes, but I went for a more functional approach instead.
 * Move the "scripts" in to their own module so that they can be unit tested.